 Financial aid California families that qualify for financial aid and have incomes below \$80,000 pay no tuition under the University of California's Blue and Gold Opportunity Plan.
-Eligible U.S. undergraduates with family incomes between \$80,000 and \$140,000 who have typical assets will be covered by the new Middle Class Access Plan (MCAP) which ensures that their parents' contribution will not exceed 15% of their total annual income17.
+Eligible U.S. undergraduates with family incomes between \$80,000 and \$140,000 who have typical assets will be covered by UC Berkeley's Middle Class Access Plan (MCAP) which ensures that their parents' contribution will not exceed 15% of their total annual income.
+Approximately two-thirds of undergraduates receive some form of financial aid.
+The current average debt at graduation for UC Berkeley students who have borrowed is about \$17,900.
+That number is among the lowest for public institutions in the Association of American Universities, an association of preeminent public and private research universities17.

 Survey Names UC Berkeley In Top 10 Value Colleges UC Berkeley came 9th on Kiplinger's List of the 100 Public Colleges and Universities with the best value.
-Approximately two-thirds of undergraduates receive some form of financial aid.
-The current average debt at graduation for UC Berkeley students who have borrowed is about \$18,000.
+With a cost of around \$29,000, and students graduate with an average of about \$18,000 of debt.
 Read more.

-Upward Bound Urban Ecology Class Proves A Hit The Upward Bound Program provides fundamental educational support to those from low-income backgrounds, families where neither parent holds a bachelor's degree, or first-generation military veterans.
-The Urban Ecology Program guides students through various topics in the field such as urban wildlife, urban planning, and city forests.
+Upward Bound Urban Ecology Class Proves A Hit The Upward Bound Program provides fundamental educational support to those from low-income backgrounds, families where neither parent holds a bachelor's degree or first-generation military veterans.
+The Maths and Science Program is designed to help students recognize and develop their potential to excel in math and science and encourages them to pursue postsecondary degrees in in these fields.
+The Urban Ecology Program guides students through various topics in the field such as urban wildlife, urban planning and city forests.
 The students work in teams to brainstorm and propose a specific way for the campus to be more ecologically sustainable.
 Read more about Upward Bound here.
 Photo credit: Upward Bound